Which Greggs menu item is your uni?

 Warwick – Gingerbread Man

-Everyone is aware of Gingerbread Men (should they be Gingerbread People now?
-Hello it's 2018).
-But no one ever acually goes to the effort of purchasing one unless they're really, really boring.
+Everyone is aware of Gingerbread Men, but no one ever acutally goes to the effort of purchasing one unless they’re really, really boring.

 York – Glazed Ring Doughnut